shunli2000/Deep_Learning_Projects/README.md

 It includes a vanilla RNN-based and GRU based sequence-to-sequence model with CTC loss.

 ### Speech Recognition with RNN
 Built an encoder-decoder model using bidirectional LSTMs.
 The model processes Mel spectrogram inputs and produces phoneme sequences.
 It incorporating teacher forcing for training and handling variable-length sequences.
-We used greedy decoding and beam search to generate predictions, visualized attention weights for interpretability, and evaluated the system using Phoneme Error Rate (PER).
+I used greedy decoding and beam search to generate predictions, visualized attention weights for interpretability, and evaluated the system using Phoneme Error Rate (PER).

 ## 4 End-to-End Speech Recognition with Transformers

 ### Transformer from Scratch
 It includes Attention mechanism from scratch using Numpy.
-We implemented a Transformer-based encoder-decoder model tailored for speech recognition.
+I implemented a Transformer-based encoder-decoder model tailored for speech recognition.
 The architecture includes multi-head attention, positional encoding, padding and causal masking, and feedforward networks.
-We designed the encoder with self-attention layers and the decoder with masked self-attention and cross-attention, enabling sequence-to-sequence learning without recurrence.
+I designed the encoder with self-attention layers and the decoder with masked self-attention and cross-attention, enabling sequence-to-sequence learning without recurrence.

 ### Speech Recognition with Transformer
-We trained a Transformer model on the Librispeech dataset to directly map audio features to character sequences.
+I trained a Transformer model on the Librispeech dataset to directly map audio features to character sequences.
 The system supports both greedy and beam search decoding.
-We explored different training setups including training from scratch, language model pretraining for the decoder, and conditional language modeling.
-By tuning the model depth, hidden size, and attention heads, we achieved competitive character error rates, demonstrating the effectiveness of Transformer-based architectures in end-to-end speech recognition.
+I explored different training setups including training from scratch, language model pretraining for the decoder, and conditional language modeling.
+By tuning the model depth, hidden size, and attention heads, I achieved competitive character error rates, demonstrating the effectiveness of Transformer-based architectures in end-to-end speech recognition.